Certificate in Periodontics

 Tuition and Fees

-Estimated school tuition and fees can be found here.
+Estimated school tuition and fees can be found on the cashier's website (https://www.umkc.edu/cashiers/tuition-fees/index.html).
 If selected for the program, there is a $1000 nonrefundable acceptance fee which must be paid within two days of the time of acceptance of the position.
 More information will be provided to the applicant once he/she is accepted into the program.

 Instruments and Equipment

-Residents are required to lease their dental instruments through the Infection Control Instrument Management System of the School and will also be required to purchase some additional equipment including a clinical camera.
+Residents are required to lease their dental instruments through the School of Dentistry and will also be required to purchase some additional equipment including a clinical camera.

 Competitive applicants will be invited to Kansas City for an interview with the program director and other selected faculty and staff.
 If invited, the interview is a required part of the application process and funding is the responsibility of the applicant.